 Later in the flight, a flight attendant stopped by to ask if I want to be set up with bedding.
 I declined, though it was a nice touch.

 The staff came by to take dinner order shortly after boarding.
 As part of the process, she also asked if I want to be woken up for food service if I’m asleep.
 It was a resounding “Yes!” from me.
 I don’t like to go hungry on a long flight.
 There had been times when I slept through the food service on Cathay.
-By the time I got up, it was too late as flight attendants were busy with per-arrival procedures.
+By the time I got up, it was too late as flight attendants were busy with pre-arrival procedures.
 This was another nice touch by Hainan.

 The entree with scallops and cod was surprisingly good.
 Unfortunately, while I was fiddling with the entertainment headset, the flight attendant must have thought I was done.
 She took away my dinner before I could say anything.
 Granted, I was almost done anyway, but still…